fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 The module exports the router to be available for all consumers of the module.

-All routes are now defined for the router object, similar to what did before with the object representing the entire application.
+All routes are now defined for the router object, similar to what I did before with the object representing the entire application.

 It's worth noting that the paths in the route handlers have shortened.
 In the previous version, we had: